Type · Learning

 6- 8

-Tell me about a time you had to make a significant technical decision with incomplete information or under tight deadlines.
-How did you approach it, what was the outcome, and what did you learn? - 9
+Tell me about a time you had a significant technical disagreement with a colleague or manager.
+How did you approach the situation, what was the outcome, and what did you learn? - 9

 Unlock the full Dyson question bank